 Recycling Issues

-Now think of all the things that you have thrown into your recycling bin with the belief that all plastics are created equal such as, plastic bubble wrap, straws, single-use toiletries, toothbrushes, etc. While your effort to help the environment is noteworthy, tossing incorrect or contaminated items in the recycling bin can create havoc for the foreign countries accepting the materials.
+Now think of all the things you have thrown into your recycling bin with the belief that all plastics are created equal such as plastic bubble wrap, straws, single-use toiletries, toothbrushes, etc. While your effort to help the environment is noteworthy, tossing incorrect or contaminated items in the recycling bin can create havoc for the foreign countries accepting the materials.

 Ending Plastic Waste